-The analysis in this paper relies on the assumption that the freeway-to-non-freeway and age group crash ratios found in the SHRP 2 NDS are consistent with the manufacturer's data, as there are no roadway specific nor age-related factors in the manufacturer safety report.
-Crash rates by severity are shown in Table 2.
+The analysis in this paper relies on the assumption that the freeway-to-non-freeway and age group crash ratios found in the SHRP 2 NDS are consistent with the manufacturer's data, as there are no roadway-specific nor age-related factors in the manufacturer safety reports.
+Crash rates by severity are shown in Table 3.
+Although the ages of drivers in Tesla's crash rate data are unknown, their ages could be estimated from a 2018 demographic survey of 424 Tesla owners (Hardman et al., 2019).